cchowgule/esa/methods.md

-# Data preparation methods
+# Exploration of land-cover changes in the Protected Areas and buffer zones of Goa's wildlife sanctuaries and national parks

-The following data preparation was done in Python using the following packages and libraries:
+This exploration was done in Python using the following packages and libraries:

 - geopandas
 - matplotlib